 The Workstation Refresh Program was established by College leadership on July 1, 2002 in order to create a necessary infrastructure to sustain a modern office and learning environment.
-Computers are replaced on a four year cycle and Macintosh computers are replaced on a five year cycle.
+Windows computers are replaced on a four year cycle and Macintosh computers are replaced on a five year cycle.
 The Workstation Refresh Program is governed by Policy 6-11 (Microcomputer Support).

 There are six main components of the Workstation Refresh Program

 - Departmental Schedule Agreement

 - Ordering Computers

 - The Refresh (includes removal of old computer system, pc transplant, and installation of new computer system)

 After you review these components please check out our Tips on Getting Ready For Your Refresh and our FAQ about the program.

 IT strives to provide contemporary technology to all employees in support of the mission of the College.
 Please remember that others are waiting in line behind you.

 - Postponing your departmental refresh up to 30 days is allowed.

 - We do need the entire department to agree on a refresh date.
 We will establish a departmental refresh date range in order to accommodate the entire department.
 We cannot refresh partial departments.